Ice House Street: Description and features

-After crossing with Queen's Road, Ice House Street goes past 9 Queen's Road Central.
-Although the current skyscraper is located in the same place as a former building that stood on the site until 1987, the old complex's address was 9 Ice House Street.
-The street then intersects with Des Voeux Road Central and Chater Road before ending on Connaught Road Central.
+After crossing Queen's Road, Ice House Street goes past 9 Queen's Road Central.
+Although the current skyscraper is located on the site of a former building which stood there until 1987, the old complex's address was 9 Ice House Street.
+The street then intersects with Des Voeux Road Central and Chater Road before ending at the junction with Connaught Road Central.

 Other features

 Other buildings located along the street include: